-- The foreign sports car breaks down in a blizzard and the city slicker gets stuck in a barn with a bucktoothed chicken strangler with an iq of 7 who he decides, through love or delirium he cannot live without.
+- The foreign sports car breaks down in a blizzard and the city slicker gets stuck in a barn with a bucktoothed chicken strangler with an iq of 7 whom he decides, through love or delirium, he cannot live without.

 - Santa becomes a prima dona, and holds Christmas hostage until his ego is stroked in the form of songs written in his honor or reindeer willing to sacrifice their very lives for the cause.

 - Writer’s block?
 No problem!
 The solution: A little bit of “Christmas Magic.”
 “We can’t pay the rent.”
 “I’m sick.”
 “My boss is making me work on Christmas.”
 Poof!
 With a jingle of bells, problems solved in the form of a generous benefactor, aspirin, or a hit man!

 - Each and every event, whether holiday related or not, is tainted through the loss of a dead relative.
 Ex: “Can I have a glass of water?”
 “Your, uh, (swallow) your grandmother used to drink water.”